apify/apify-docs/content/academy/expert_scraping_with_apify.md

 If you're feeling ambitious, you don't need to have any prior experience with the Apify SDK to get started with this course; however, at least 5-10 minutes of exposure is recommended.
 If you haven't yet tried out the Apify SDK, you can refer to [this lesson]({{@link web_scraping_for_beginners/crawling/pro_scraping.md}}) in the **Web scraping for beginners** course (and ideally follow along).

-The Apify CLI will play a core role in the running and testing of the actor you will build, so if you haven't gotten it installed already, please follow along with [this short lesson]({{@link apify_platform/deploying/apify_cli.md}}).
+The Apify CLI will play a core role in the running and testing of the actor you will build, so if you haven't gotten it installed already, please refer to [the documentation](https://docs.apify.com/cli).

 ### [](#puppeteer-playwright) Puppeteer/Playwright